awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-memcached-ecs.md

-# Tutorial for Adding a New Prometheus Scrape Target: Memcached on Amazon ECS<a name="ContainerInsights-Prometheus-Setup-memcached-ecs"></a>
+# Tutorial for adding a new Prometheus scrape target: Memcached on Amazon ECS<a name="ContainerInsights-Prometheus-Setup-memcached-ecs"></a>

 This tutorial provides a hands\-on introduction to scrape the Prometheus metrics of a sample Memcached application on an Amazon Amazon ECS cluster with the EC2 launch type\.
 The Memcached Prometheus exporter target will be auto\-discovered by the CloudWatch agent by ECS task definition\-based service discovery\.